oddsdk/ts-odd/README.md

 ## What you'll find here

-The Fission webnative SDK offers tools for:
+The Fission Webnative SDK offers tools for:
 - authenticating through a Fission **authentication lobby**
   (a lobby is where you can make a Fission account or link an account)
 - managing your web native **file system**